 This pattern seeks to provide symmetries and fractal geometries, configured with a coherent spatial hierarchy, to create an engaging and information-rich space.
 Such space or environment is known to engender a positive psychological or cognitive response.
 Décor considerations that can help create complexity and order include wallpaper and carpet design, material texture and contour, window details, auditory stimuli, façade materials, floor plan, landscape plan, urban grid, etc.

 Prospect seeks to provide a suitable condition for a visual survey and contemplating surrounding environment for an opportunity as well as hazard.
 This pattern is known to reduce stress, boredom, irritation, and fatigue and is associated with improved comfort and perceived safety.
 Providing focal lengths of more than 20 feet and limiting partition heights to 42” while using transparent materials, balconies, open floor plans, are some of the considerations that can help to create Prospect conditions.

-Refuge provides safety and security and is closely associated with prospect as humans have evolved in adaptive response to complimentary benefits of these conditions.
-Spaces with Refuge condition feel safe, unique and are associated with improved concentration, attention and perception of safety.
-Covering sides, complete concealments, ceiling heights, weather and climate protected spaces, are some design considerations that may help with this pattern.
+Refuge provides safety and security and is closely associated with prospects as humans have evolved in adaptive response to complimentary benefits of these conditions.
+Spaces with Refuge conditions feel safe, unique and are associated with improved concentration, attention, and perception of safety.
+Covering sides, complete concealments, ceiling heights, weather, and climate-protected spaces, are some design considerations that may help with this pattern.

 Risk/Peril consists of a combination of threat and safeguard.
 Such a space is intriguing along with a side of danger.
 It is worth exploring but with an implied threat.
 An environment with these design considerations seeks to arouse attention and curiosity and also encourage problem-solving skills.
 It is associated with strong dopamine or pleasure responses and attributes such as height (falling risks), gravity, water (wet risk) can be used to create this condition.